Our products are almost all RoHS and REACH compliant. There are few exceptions, such as mercury relays or some special sensors.

 A so-called SPDT (single pole double throw) is a switching contact, which changes from the rest to the working contact when a magnetic field is created.

-The reed switch (thus also all products containing these) may only be operatedwithin the electrical limit values specified in the data sheet (switching current, switching voltage, switching capacity).
+The reed switches (so also all products that contain them, such as reed sensors) may only be operatedwithin the electrical limits specified in the data sheet (switching current, switching voltage, switching power).
 A short-term exceedance of one of these limits can lead to a reduced service life or even to a failure .

 the values specified in the data sheets apply to pure ohmic loads !
 In most cases, however, the loads are fraught with inductive or capacitive components or lamp loads are switched.
 In all these cases, the reed contacts must be protectedagainst the occurrence of voltageand current peaks in order to avoid rapid wear or premature failure.
 See the point protection circuit.